omgnetwork/android-sdk/omisego-admin/README.md

 `PaginationList` is an object represents a paginated filtered data set.
 This object will be returned from any APIs that probably contain multiple objects (e.g. account list, transaction list, token list, etc.).

-The general structure of the paginated request parameters will consist of:
+The general structure of the paginated request parameters is consist of:

 * `page` is the page you wish to receive
 * `perPage` is the number of results per page